nirmeshk/cpp_playground/README.md

 ## Wishlist of the topics I want to cover
 - [x] hello world program
-- [] hello world with cmake
+- [x] hello world with cmake
-- [] Running automated tests with cmake
+- [x] Running automated tests with cmake
+- [x] Running automated formatting with cmake
 - [x] Use of std::map (ordered), std::unordered_map
 - [x] Use of array list equivalent (vector)
 - [ ] Two dimensional array (with rows of different sizes)